jrichmond-riley/project-git/README.md

 # project-git
-This is a test repo
+This is a test repo for exploring git